MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## Defense in depth

-Microsoft Edge is already the most secure browser for business but since security threats can evolve rapidly, Microsoft Edge will now go a step further to help prepare for the unexpected.
-Enhanced security adds an additional layer of protection, providing ‘defense in depth’ to make browsing even safer.
+Enhanced security adds an additional layer of protection, providing 'defense in depth' to make browsing even safer.

 Under the hood, enhanced security in Microsoft Edge mitigates memory-related vulnerabilities by disabling just in time JavaScript compilation and enabling additional operating system protections for the browser.
 These protections include the following: